akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 Apply a reduction function on the incoming elements and pass the result to the next invocation.
 The first invocation receives the two first elements of the flow.

-Materializes into a future that will be completed by the last result of the reduction function.
+Materializes into a CompletionStage that will be completed by the last result of the reduction function.

 *cancels* never